The Best Road Trip Activities for Kids: An Age-By-Age Guide

 Best Road Trip Activities for Kids

 As an occupational therapist and mama, I’m always looking for activities to keep my kiddos entertained AND on track developmentally.
 Why should education stop in the summer (or while driving down a long highway, for that matter!)?
-I’ve put together this list of some of the best road trip activities that will keep your kiddos happily engaged and learning while you travel.
+I’ve put together this list of some of the best road trip activities to keep your kiddos happily engaged and learning while you travel.

 Road Trip Activities: Ages 0-2